 The backgrounds are currently a blank slate, full of stars, swirling color.
 You play parts of the song exactly as Yen Sid/Mickey does in Sorcerer’s Apprentice: You essentially conduct time and space itself, waving your hands to keep time with the streams of light that appear, in the direction they point, in the rhythm of the song.
 If the game was this, it’d be cute, but not special.

-Ironically, the only thing stopping me from calling it brilliant is the fact that the Kinect One using the demo when we got behind closed doors crashed while I was playing Bruno Mars’ Locked Out Of Heaven (a ska version of it, I might add), and would repeatedly not recognize or spaz out entirely with the other press in the room while they were playing, and sadly, a perfect tie in moment with the silhouetted stage Leopold Stokowski stood on in Fantasia being used to sync the Kinect was totally ineffective.
+Ironically, the only thing stopping me from calling it brilliant is the fact that the Kinect One using the demo when we got behind closed doors crashed while I was playing Bruno Mars’ Locked Out Of Heaven (a ska version of it, I might add), and would repeatedly not recognize or spaz out entirely with the other press in the room while they were playing.
+Sadly, a perfect tie in moment, where the silhouetted stage Leopold Stokowski stood on in Fantasia is used to sync the Kinect was totally ineffective.
 Least, unlike previous years, we can’t say it was because they were black.
 Go home, Kinect One.
 You’re drunk.

 3:20–Castlevania: Lords of Shadow 2